 Individual cells

 The main section of the workspace in Calc displays the cells in the form of a grid.
-Each cell is formed by the intersection of the columns and rows in the spreadsheet.
+Each cell is formed by the intersection of one column and one row in the spreadsheet.

 At the top of the columns and the left end of the rows are a series of header boxes containing letters and numbers.
 The column headers use an alpha character starting at A and go on to the right.
 The row headers use a numerical character starting at 1 and go down.